mluard/django-herald/README.md

 # Python/Django Support

-We try to make herald support all versions of django that django supports + all versions in between.
+Herald tries to support all versions of django that django supports + all versions in between.

 For python, herald supports all versions of python that the above versions of django support.

-So as of herald v0.3 we support django 3.2 and 4.x+, and python 3.6, 3.7, 3.8, 3.9, and 3.10.
+As of herald v0.4, we test against django 4.2 on python 3.8 through 3.12 and 5.x+ on python 3.10, through 3.13.

 # Installation